couchbase/n1k1/README.md

   - reverse popping of the max-heap produces the final result, which avoids a final sort.
   - candidate vals that are "too large" for the max-heap are recycled.
+  - max-heap that becomes too large will spill to temporary files.
 - INTERSECT DISTINCT / ALL and EXCEPT DISTINCT / ALL are optimized by reusing hash-join's machinery.
   - hash-join's probe map can optionally track information like...